emiliachojak/cypress-basics/README.md

 # cypress-basics
-Basic Cypress test I've written to get to know the framework
+Basic Cypress tests I've written to get to know the framework